freechat-fun/freechat/freechat-sdk/java/docs/CharacterApi.md

     bearerAuth.setBearerToken("BEARER TOKEN");

     CharacterApi apiInstance = new CharacterApi(defaultClient);
-    String characterId = "characterId_example"; // String | The characterId to be updated
+    Long characterId = 56L; // Long | The characterId to be updated
     CharacterUpdateDTO characterUpdateDTO = new CharacterUpdateDTO(); // CharacterUpdateDTO | The character information to be updated try {
       Boolean result = apiInstance.updateCharacter(characterId, characterUpdateDTO);